ecosensors/Paperless-Raspberry-Pi5/README.md

 * you feel confortable to assemble [the SSD M.2 hat and the cooler](https://www.raspberrypi.com/documentation/accessories/m2-hat-plus.html#installation)
 * you feel confortable to install the [Raspberry OS](https://www.raspberrypi.com/documentation/computers/os.html#introduction) and [configure it](https://www.raspberrypi.com/documentation/computers/configuration.html#raspi-config) with command line

 Note: I do not have so much experience with Docker and paperless.
-You might need to adapt the step according to your needs.
 Feel free to suggest corrections and improvements.
+You may need to adapt the steps according to your needs

 ## Materials